We support caregivers by providing recognition, respite and residential support.

 We offer a bit of in-home respite to caregivers through our care packages, which are simply small tokens of appreciation.
 These care packages include spa items, gourmet coffees and teas, and simple gifts that acknowledge the hard and holy work that occurs within caregiving homes around the country.

 Hidden within the walls of ICU wards around the country are exhausted caregivers who refuse to leave their medically fragile child’s side.
-We show up to brighten their day by offering a luxury spa basket — an “I SEE U” basket that will provide encouragement and strength to face another day.
+We show up to brighten their day by offering a luxury gift bag — an “I SEE U” gift that will provide encouragement and strength to face another day.

 Respite Wish Lists